-In consultation with their department advisor and the Certificate Director, students should choose three electives with an eye toward developing in-depth area of professional expertise for a particular “field”.
+In consultation with their department advisor and the Certificate Director, students should choose two electives with an eye toward developing in-depth area of professional expertise for a particular “field”.
 Because of the breadth of possibilities for regional study, a complete list of approved courses is unreasonable.
 The choice of focus for an individual’s graduate certificate will depend on that person’s undergraduate coursework, professional and personal experience prior to entering the certificate program, professional goals, and graduate degree/s major.
 Students must therefore work with the Certificate Director and their major professor or program advisor to design the best course of study for their needs using the attached Course of Study & Regional Concentration Proposal form.

 Additional Recommendations for Planning the Course of Study: